GillHapp/frist-cross-chain/README.md

 # Decentralised Finance - Automated Market Maker Project (DeFi-AMM)

-This project is part of the [LearnWeb3DAO Sophomore track](https://www.learnweb3.io/tracks/sophomore), focusing on building a decentralized finance (DeFi) exchange using the Equito cross-chain protocol.
+This project is focusing on building a decentralized finance (DeFi) exchange using the Equito cross-chain protocol.
 It allows owners of the CryptoDevs token to provide liquidity for an ETH <> CD Token swap.

 ## Features
 - **Liquidity Provision**: Users can add liquidity to the pool for ETH and CryptoDevs (CD) tokens.
 Liquidity providers are issued ERC-20 Liquidity Pool tokens, which represent their share of the pool.